PratheepaJ/BANFF_project/Docs/preliminary_outline.md

 of numbers, where each column already has some pre-specified meaning ("amount of CD4").
 But these data come with images, each of which is associated with a biopsy (for TOF) or a cell (for MIBI).
-We need to extract meaningful features from these raw pixel values: either from the raw pixels or the graph derived by looking at co-located cells.
+We need to extract meaningful features from these images: either from the raw pixels or the graph derived by looking at co-located cells.
 For example, the amount of mixing between immune vs. tumor cells is supposed to be predictive of survival, but it's not something measured directly by any sensors.

 Here's a MIBI image.
 For each cell, we have marker intensities.
 ![mibi](figure/mibi.png)